MicrosoftDocs/mixed-reality/mixed-reality-docs/interactable-object.md

 * **Targeted (Hover)**: When the object is targeted with gaze cursor, finger proximity or motion controller's pointer.
 * **Pressed**: When the object is pressed with air-tap gesture, finger press or motion controller's select button.

-You can use techniques such as highlighting or scaling to provide visual cue to the user’s input states.
-In Windows Mixed Reality, you can find the examples of visualizing different input states on Start menu and App Bar buttons.
+You can use techniques such as highlighting or scaling to provide visual cues for the user’s input state.
+In mixed reality, you can find the examples of visualizing different input states on the Start menu and with app bar buttons.

 ![Example of visualizing observation state, targeted state, and pressed state](images/640px-interactibleobject-states.png)<br>
 *Example of visualizing observation state, targeted state, and pressed state*